Battle of Ewloe: Battle

 According to the Brut y Tywysogion, Owain appears to have expected a pitched battle and took steps to fortify his position.
 Henry sent the majority of his force towards Owain's entrenched army, but himself led a lighter flanking force through the wooded terrain of Hawarden.
 Anticipating such a manoeuvre, Owain had stationed a defensive force there under his sons Dafydd ab Owain Gwynedd and Cynan ab Owain Gwynedd.

 In the ensuing ambush, English losses were heavy.
 Among the English dead was Eustace fitz John, Constable of Chester.
 During the conflict, the royal standard was dropped by the standard-bearer Henry of Essex, leading some to believe the king had fallen.
 According to the chronicle of Jocelyn de Brakelond, who allegedly based his account of the battle on testimony from Henry of Essex himself, it was Roger, Earl of Hertford who retrieved the standard and prevented the King's death.

 Interpretations of King Henry's response vary.
 Barbier states that Henry "escaped with difficulty", Cathcart King and Edwards argue that the king pushed through and outflanked Owain’s main line, whereas Hosler suggests he was forced to retreat and regroup.
 The Brut y Tywysogion suggests Owain feared a double envelopment and withdrew.

 Aftermath

-Henry continued to Rhuddlan, where he learned that his naval expedition had failed.
+Henry continued to Twthill, Rhuddlan where he learned that his naval expedition had failed.
 The fleet had landed on Anglesey and proceeded to raid the island, but was then repelled and defeated by local defenders; its commander, Henry FitzRoy, was killed.

 Owain ultimately surrendered Tegeingl to Henry and restored Cadwaladr’s lands in Ceredigion.
 However, the extent to which Owain submitted to the English king remains debated.
 Non-Welsh sources describe him paying homage, but the Brut y Tywysogion only records a peace agreement between the two.
 Owain continued to use royal titles after the battle, which historian Huw Pryce interprets as a sign that Owain “implicitly rejected [Henry's] royal overlordship”.
 In 1160, Owain wrote to King Louis VII of France asserting he had inflicted greater losses on Henry's army.